gianniskmbls/Hello-World/python/Readme.md

 A space is defined as a pair of start and end points, and the program finds the space or spaces with the longest and shortest lengths based on these intervals.

+## matrixMax.py
+This is a Random Matrix Generator with Maximum Element Finder.
+A Python program which generates a random matrix based on user input and then calculates and displays the maximum element in the matrix.